-Thank you for your interest in becoming a Cadet for the Austin Fire Department.
-To explore becoming a Cadet of the Austin Fire Department, please visit JoinAFD.com for further information.
-To determine whether you are qualified to apply to become a Cadet of the Austin Fire Department, please review the minimum qualifications listed at JoinAFD.com and the disqualification information.
+Thank you for your interest in becoming a Fire Cadet for the Austin Fire Department.
+You can learn more about our process by visiting JoinAFD.com.
+To determine whether you are qualified to apply, please review our minimum qualifications and our disqualification information.

 The Fire Marshal's Office is responsible for the protection of life and property through code enforcement, plans review, fire inspections, and fire cause determination.